Fact-checked by the onlinepaydaynews.com editorial team

 California’s Consumer Financial Protection Law (CCFPL) went further, mandating that any loan with an APR above 36% include a plain-language warning stating the loan is “high-cost.”
 Lenders operating in California who fail to include this warning face fines from the California Department of Financial Protection and Innovation (DFPI).
 Illinois and New York have similar penalty structures.

-If you are a self-employed borrower or gig worker navigating these new disclosure forms, our guide on short-term loans for self-employed borrowers with irregular income explains how lenders must now present costs to non-traditional income earners.
+If you are a self-employed borrower or gig worker working through these new disclosure forms, our guide on short-term loans for self-employed borrowers with irregular income explains how lenders must now present costs to non-traditional income earners.

 Key Takeaway: In California, Illinois, and New York, all loans under $10,000 must now show a standardized APR box and dollar-total repayment upfront.
 Loans above 36% APR require a plain-language high-cost warning under the California DFPI’s 2026 rules.